Yuma Lettuce Days

 June 1 — Music workshops, seminars, and entertainment on three stages will be presented at this festival at the Balloon Museum in Albuquerque.
 Free camping will be available at the festival site from 3 p.m.
 Friday, May 31, to noon on Sunday, June 2.
 For information, visit abqfolkfest.org

 Astoria Warrenton Crab, Seafood & Wine Festival

-April 27–29 — Coastal cuisine, arts and crafts, wine tasting and musical entertainment will be among the attractions at this festival at the Clatsop County Fairgrounds in Astoria.
-The festival will be open from 4 to 9 p.m.
+April 26–28 — Wine tasting, food, musical entertainment and arts and crafts will be available at this festival at the Clatsop County Fairgrounds in Astoria.
+The event will be open from 4 to 9 p.m.
 Friday, 10 a.m. to 8 p.m.
 Saturday and 11 a.m. to 4 p.m.
 Sunday.
 For information, visit oldoregon.com.

 Portland Rose Festival